How teaching assistants can help with lesson planning

 Utilising the knowledge of teaching assistants

-A teaching assistant will often be aware of issues that a pupil might be facing and should be across their progress too, meaning that they are best placed to liaise with teachers when it comes to planning how to help pupils reach their learning goals.
+All support staff, whether they are teaching assistants or SEN teaching assistants, will often be aware of issues that a pupil might be facing.
+It's important they they can follow the pupils progress so they can liaise with teachers when it comes to planning how to help pupils reach their learning goals.

 Even if a teacher does not have the opportunity to sit down and discuss lesson plans in great detail, they should still ensure that a teaching assistant has prior access to the resources so they are aware of what to expect.